Introducing Health Innovation North West Coast | Innovation Agency

 The new title aims to better reflect the goals of Health Innovation North West Coast and its partner organisations – to boost the adoption and spread of innovations that improve patient outcomes.

-Dr Phil Jennings, Chief Executive of Health Innovation North West Coast, recently said:
+Dr Phil Jennings, Chief Executive of Health Innovation North West Coast, yesterday said:

 “I’m hopeful the new name will become familiar to our partners in the region very quickly because our mission will remain the same, to drive the adoption of innovations that deliver better care.